 The State Board of Education and CDE are in place to provide guidance and direction for the local districts, and to act as a link to many Federal and State services.
 In cases of a grievance against a school, CDE is almost always a point of last resort.
 Before bringing any question regarding school policy or a specific decision affecting a student to the attention of the Department, the issue should be pursued by contacting the responsible parties in this order:

 - District Superintendent

 - Legal Action

-If you have followed the first four steps and still feel that your issue is not being given the attention it deserves, you should then contact the CDE Field Service Manager for your region of the state.
-Contact information for this person can be found on our CDE Colorado Education Regions Web Page.
-Click on the state map for contact information for your region.
+If you have followed the first four steps and still feel that your issue is unresolved, you should then contact the CDE.
+Contact information can be found on our CDE Colorado Education Regions Web Page by clicking on the state map for your region.

 For additional information, email: Christina Monaco at email@example.com.